waynebonc/embedded-png-extract/README.md

 # embedded-png-extract
-Extract embedded PNG images from a binary.
+A quick and dirty python script that allows you to extract embedded PNG images from a binary file.